Dental care is important for everybody, but people with Down syndrome can have a number of differences that can require special attention.

 What is Different About the Teeth of People With Down Syndrome?

 The teeth of people with Down syndrome, both baby teeth and permanent teeth, may come in late compared to children without Down syndrome.
-On average, babies with Down syndrome get their first tooth at 12 to 14 months, but it may be as late as 24 months of age.
+On average, babies with Down syndrome get their first teeth at 12 to 14 months, but it may be as late as 24 months of age.
 Babies without Down syndrome typically get their first teeth between 6-12 months.
-It is typical that a child with Down syndrome may not get all 20 baby teeth until he or she is 4 to 5 years of age, rather than 2-3 years of age, which is typical for kids without Down syndrome.
-The front permanent teeth and permanent 6 year old molars, may not erupt until 8-9 years of age.
-It is also common for the teeth of kids with Down syndrome to erupt in a different order than kids without Down syndrome.
+It is typical that a child with Down syndrome may not get all 20 baby teeth until he or she is 4 to 5 years of age, rather than 2-3 years of age, which is typical for children without Down syndrome.
+The front permanent teeth and permanent 6 year old molars may not erupt until 8-9 years of age.
+It is also common for the teeth of children with Down syndrome to erupt in a different order than in children without Down syndrome.

 Small and Missing Teeth

 Frequently, people with Down syndrome have smaller than average teeth and missing teeth.
 It is also common for the teeth of people with Down syndrome to have roots that are shorter than average.